madisonshenn/sentiment-geospatial-network-analysis-online-review/README.md

 6. yelp_user.csv: This file contains Yelp users information, including their ID, name, registration time, review count, the number of times their reviews received useful/funny/cool, average stars of their ratings, and other information about their past reviews.

 ## Data Preprocessing and EDA
+### Data Cleaning
+### 1. Users' Perspectives
+   1.1 Since account creation, how many reviews do regular users and elite users post on average each month?
+How often are reviews rated as useful, funny, or cool (count and proportion)?
+   Firstly,

+   1.2 Do reviews with a high number of “useful” votes tend to be positive or negative?
+What is the length of those reviews with high number of "useful" vote?
+How about the reviews with high number of “funny” and “cool” votes?
+   1.3 What is the relationship between the number of reviews and the number of fans?
+What is the relationship between the number of fans and whe elite user status?
+   1.4 Which cities receive the most user reviews?
+### EDA
+Following data exploration is performed using mySQL.

 ## Geospatial Analysis